c3ll256/clash_profile_tool/README.md

 # Clash Profile Tool
   A tool for custumize your clash profile.Build with umi and electron.
 ## Run in Dev Mode
-<code> yarn
+  >> yarn
-<code> yarn electron-dev
+  >> yarn electron-dev
 ## Issue
   Could not to package release.